 Just like a date, it’s a turnoff when you talk too much about yourself.
 Instead, think about your buyer first.
 What’s their biggest problem?
 What’s on their minds?
 Then design your website for them.

-Did you know that, on average, people spend more than 5 hours per day on smartphones?
-And, nearly 70% of all Internet traffic happens on mobile devices?
-Don’t make the mistake of designing for web only.
-Instead, follow these practices to ensure your site is mobile-friendly:
+Did you know that the average person spends nearly 5 hours a day on their phone?
+And also, over half of all internet traffic happens on mobile devices?
+Don’t make the mistake of designing for desktop only.

 Content is arguably the most important part of a website.
-It keeps visitors interested, sells your business, and boosts your site in search results.
+It keeps visitors interested, sells your products and services, and boosts your site in search results.
 That’s why it’s important to invest resources into creating great web content.
-Either hire a professional copywriter or write it on your own using best practices.
-Consider adding:
+Either hire a professional copywriter or write it on your own, using best practices.

 Unsure if your site is too busy?
 Ask yourself if the design serves a purpose.
 Do you need that extra graphic?
 How many different colors and fonts do you have?
 If the design isn’t serving a purpose, reconsider it.

 Ultimately, there’s an action you want website visitors to take.
-For e-commerce businesses, it’s “click to buy.”
-For others, it's fill out a contact form or view your location’s address.
+That’s why one of the most important website tips for small businesses is to perfect your calls to action.
+For e-commerce businesses, It might be “click to buy.”
+For others, it's to fill out a contact form or view your location’s address.

-Determine your main call to action (CTA) and then design a strong button for it.
-Make the button sizeable and a standout color, like orange or red.
+Once you’ve determined your main CTA, it’s time to design a strong button for it.
+Make the button sizable and a standout color, like orange or red.
 Use compelling, actionable language on the button that tells visitors what to do.
-And, above all, make your CTA noticeable, clickable, and upfront.
+And above all, make your CTA noticeable, clickable, and upfront.

 Once you’ve launched your website, use Google Analytics to measure its performance.
 The more you know, the more you can improve your site.
 Make sure to measure:

 Exploring the dos and don’ts of web design for your business is only the beginning.
 Whether you’re learning how to make your own company website or simply using software to manage customer data, bringing your business to the digital world opens it up to new risks, like data breaches and fraud.